clodbe0/MDEF22/docs/temr2/remix.md

 ![](../images/billion/mold.jpg)

 Chose it because it makes me believe in parallel words, futures and opens up my imaginations.
-Bacteria and organism that create funny shades and colors in around 4 weeks.
+Bacteria and organism that create funny shades and colours in around 4 weeks.
 They are eukaryotic organism which create spores.
 They were before classified as fungi but now switched to the group of Protista.
 All around the world, we can classify more than 900 species of molds.
 They feed on bacteria, fungi and microorganism that live on dead plant that’s why they contribute to decomposition.
 We can find them in soil, lawns, fruits, forest ground but also in leaf mold in rain gutters and in air conditioners.
 Fun facts: they are saprophytic and lack chlorophyll.
 They are all harmless cause non toxic and actually beneficial, especially for the soil because they return nutriment to it.
 Unfortunately, sometimes they can be seen as dirty or toxic because of the smell that they produce, but it’s because the tip of the stalk is covered with slime spores that attract flies.